 Bonjour monsieur/madame.
 Merci beaucoup.
 Au revoir.
 Pied de cochon (pig trotters).
 Salade de gesiers (salad with poultry gizzards).
 Cheval (horse).
 That’s an example of my rudimentary French.
 I’d run out of time to learn more but I had some basics and a few menu items to avoid.

 I walked mouth agape through Les Halles de Lyon Paul Bocuse.
 Named after the city’s superstar chef, it’s a covered market with around 60 gourmet stalls.
-Nearby chocolatier Bernachon whipped up the best hot chocolate and chocolate cake of my life.
-Lyon is a dedicated, discriminating culinary mecca where even the supermarket sandwiches taste better.
+Nearby chocolatier, Bernachon whipped up the best hot chocolate and chocolate cake of my life.
+Lyon is a dedicated, discriminating culinary mecca where even the supermarket sandwiches taste better than elsewhere.

 French clichés perpetuate because they are pleasurable.
 Every town has a vintage merry-go-round.
 I anticipate the best croissant by joining locals at bakeries with the longest line.
 I can experience thriving Arab and African communities at home in Melbourne.
 For an Australian Chinese, postcard France is exotic.
 Wherever I travel, I never hang in Chinatown.